The 2-surviving rate of planar graphs with average degree lower than $4\frac{1}{2}$: Introduction

 In this paper, we improve the above bounds with the following theorem: \begin{theorem} Let $G$ be any connected planar graph with $n \ge 2$ vertices and $m$ edges.
 If for some $\epsilon \in (0, \frac{5}{2}]$ one has $\frac{2m}{n} = \frac{9}{2} - \epsilon$ then

 \end{theorem}

-In particular, because triangle-free planar graphs have average degree lower than 4, and the same holds true for planar graphs without 4-cycles, we get immediately \begin{corollary} Let $G$ be any triangle-free planar graph on at least 2 vertices.
+In particular, because triangle-free planar graphs have average degree lower than 4, while planar graphs without 4-cycles have it bounded by $\frac{30}{7}$ (see eg.~\cite[Lemma 1.7]{mop} or derive it directly from Euler Formula), we get immediately \begin{corollary} Let $G$ be any triangle-free planar graph on at least 2 vertices.
 Then

 \end{corollary} \begin{corollary} Let $G$ be any graph on at least 2 vertices.
 If $G$ does not contain any 4-cycle then \end{corollary}